sushilk123/Email_SMS_Sender/README.md

 3. Sending a Plaintext/HTML as an alternative:
 <img src="email_2.png" alt="alt text">

-4. Sending a Plaintext/HTML both together:
+4. Sending a Plaintext and HTML together:
 <img src="email_3.png" alt="alt text">

 5. Adding Attachments to an email: